daudix/daudix.one/content/blog/migration-from-github-to-codeberg/index.md

 +++
-title = "Migration from GitHub to Codeberg" description = "My journey of migrating personal repositories from GitHub to the Codeberg." date = 2023-07-15
+title = "Migration From Github to Codeberg" description = "My journey of migrating personal repositories from GitHub to the Codeberg." date = 2023-07-15
 [taxonomies]